microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 7. You should now see the MS Learn LTI Tool script popup.

-# Steps from Script
+# Part 2: Steps from Script

 ## Select Subscription

 **Type in EduLearnLTI, hit "Enter"**

-If you're unsure that your account has a subscription, check [here](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade??WT.mc_id=learnlti-github-cxa)
+If you're unsure about whether your account has a subscription, check [here](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade??WT.mc_id=learnlti-github-cxa)

 ## Choose Location